kaisenlinux/tfsec/README.md

 ## Use as GitHub Action

 If you want to run tfsec on your repository as a GitHub Action, you can use [https://github.com/aquasecurity/tfsec-pr-commenter-action](https://github.com/aquasecurity/tfsec-pr-commenter-action).

+## Use as an Azure DevOps Pipelines Task

+You can now install the [official tfsec task](https://marketplace.visualstudio.com/items?itemName=AquaSecurityOfficial.tfsec-official).
+Please raise any issues/feature requests on the [task repository](https://github.com/aquasecurity/tfsec-azure-pipelines-task).

 ## Ignoring Warnings